frknklcsln/Warsaw_Apartment_Hunter/README.md

 ## 📄 **License & Usage**

-This optimization system is available for educational and research purposes.
+This optimization solution is available for educational and research purposes.
 The methodology can be adapted for other urban facility location problems.

 ---